jfdm/notes/_sources/coding-break-two.md

           | Let String Term Term
 ```

-This requires an extrinsic type-checker, and is stringly named.
+This representation requires an extrinsic type-checker, and is stringly named.

 ## Make it Nameless...